 6. Use Live Polling to Get Instant Feedback

-If your company has grown past the startup phase, you probably cannot get your entire team together very often.
+If your company has grown past the startup phase, you probably cannot get your entire remote team together very often.
 Use a virtual all-hands meeting as a chance to get instant feedback via live polling.

 That said, you should only do this if natural, and make sure you’ve thought through the poll responses ahead of time.
 We saw one recently where the only responses to a new initiative were “I love it!!!” and “I could love it, but I have questions.”